 3. Competition from MNCs

 The foreign companies are willing to pay high remuneration for experienced and skilled software engineers.
 That raises the salary expectations of all software engineers and it creates a vicious circle leading to unreasonably high compensation expectations

 4. Unprofessionalism from Software Engineers

 Unfortunately many software engineers would not act professionally and ethically.
 They may take multiple offers from various companies and negotiate them against each other.
 They will also most likely not work hard in any organization, and keep looking to switch to another company every year or two.
 All these factors create challenges in setting up and retaining efficient software development teams in India.
-It will cost a lot in terms of time, efforts and money before you can get a good dedicate developers team.
-Several entrepreneurs and global organizations face this challenge and actually pull out of Indian development centres for these reasons.
+It will cost a lot in terms of time, effort and money before you can get a good dedicated developers team.
+Several entrepreneurs and global organizations face this challenge and actually pull out of Indian development centers for these reasons.